University of FloridaSolutions for Your Life

 Implications

-2. Forage quality varies widely due to variations in genotype, maturity, season, management, and anti-quality components.
-Because of all these factors and their interactions, tables of forage quality and nutritive value are unlikely to provide useful information about a particular forage.
-Therefore, it is important to test forages frequently.
-Samples must be taken carefully to insure that they are representative of forage being consumed.
+Forage quality varies widely due to variations in forage genotype, maturity, season, management, and anti-quality components.
+Because of all these factors and their interactions, tables of forage quality and nutritive value are unlikely—by themselves—to provide useful information about a particular forage.
+Therefore, be sure to test forages frequently, using forage samples that are taken carefully to ensure that the samples are representative of the forage that will be consumed by livestock.

 Tables